ticketmaster/aurora/catalog/pages/breadcrumbs/index.md

   - Prop: position
     Type: string
     Default:
-    Notes: Used to reconstruct the order of the items in a BreadcrumbList
+    Notes: Used to reconstruct the order of the items in a Breadcrumb
   - Prop: href
     Type: string
     Default: